 How do you treat gastrointestinal diseases at home?

-A few examples of integrative treatment for gastrointestinal disease include diet and lifestyle changes like increasing your fiber intake, adding probiotics and prebiotics to your diet, exercising regularly, and reducing your stress levels.
+A few examples of integrative treatment for gastrointestinal disease include diet and lifestyle changes like increasing fiber intake, adding probiotics and prebiotics to your diet, exercising regularly, and reducing stress levels.

 What are the signs of gastrointestinal disease?